Facilitated by Mike Bishop

 • The importance of language: Context matters.
 Who is using the term in question?
 How are they using it?

-• White activists must be in dialogue with the oppressed for accountability.
+• For accountability, White activists must be in dialogue with people in frontline communities.

-• Allies have the job of continually inviting people into the circle.
+• Allies have the job of continually inviting White people into anti-racist circles.

 READING LIST